ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 Ray resources are **logical** and don’t need to have 1-to-1 mapping with physical resources.
 For example, you can start a Ray head node with 3 GPUs via ``ray start --head --num-gpus=3`` even if it physically has zero.
+They are mainly used for admission control during scheduling.

 The resources being logical has several implications:

 - Resource requirements of tasks or actors does NOT impose any limits on the actual physical resource usage.
   For example, Ray doesn't prevent a ``num_cpus=1`` task from launching multiple threads and using multiple physical CPUs.
   It's your responsibility to make sure your tasks or actors use no more resources than specified via resource requirements.
 - Ray doesn't provide CPU isolation for tasks or actors.
   For example, Ray won't reserve a physical CPU excludsively and pin a ``num_cpus=1`` task to it.
   Ray will let the OS scheduler schedule and run the task instead.
   If needed, you can use OS APIs like ``sched_setaffinity`` to pin a task to a physical CPU.
 - Ray does provide :ref:`GPU <gpu-support>` isolation in forms of visible devices by automatically setting the ``CUDA_VISIBLE_DEVICES`` envrionment variable, but it is still up to the task or actor to actually honor it or override it.

 Custom Resources
 ----------------